 One of the motivations for creating the World Coin Database was that I was not satisfied with how other sites cataloged world coins.
 Most rely on the Standard Catalog of World Coins published by Krause Publications, which is a great resource, but the website is not very user-friendly.
 The World Coin Database aims to create a very versatile and thorough cataloging system, utilizing links to Wikipedia articles for extensive information, as well as references to specific coins on other cataloging websites.
 This page attemps to describe the rationale behind how coins are organized in the World Coin Database, and can be used as a reference for cataloging your collection.
 The topics below represent different levels of cataloging, from less specific to more specific.

 It should be noted that the World Coin Database only includes modern, milled (machine-struck) coinage that is or has been used as currency (such as business strikes and NCLT).
-Therefore, ancient, hammered coinage, tokens, and medals are excluded.
+Therefore, ancient coins, hammered coins and exonumia (tokens, medals, etc.) are excluded.

-Regions are actually the top level of organization in the World Coin Database, but are merely a navigational aid and not necessarily for cataloging.
+Regions are actually the top level of organization in the World Coin Database, are are merely a navigational aid.

-The countries listed in the World Coin Database have four different names: Common, Formal, Krause, and Wikipedia.
+The countries (or more generically "issuers") listed in the World Coin Database have four different names: Common, Formal, Krause, and Wikipedia.
 The Common name is just that: a short name commonly used to refer to the country.
 We rarely say "People's Democratic Republic of Algeria" instead of just "Algeria".
-The Common name can refer to multiple distinct "versions" of the country, which typically represent changes in government (and usually changes in coinage, flag, etc.).
+The Common name can refer to multiple distinct "versions" of the country, which typically represent changes in government, and usually changes in coinage, flag, etc..
 If there is more than one version of a country, superscripts are used to differentiate between the versions.
 The smaller the superscripted number, the older the version of the country.
 These superscripts may change as countries are added to the database.
 The Formal name is the "official" name for the version of the country, usually reflecting the type of government.
 The Krause name is the country name used by the Standard Catalog of World Coins, and is usually the same as the Common name.
 The Wikipedia name is the name of the Wikipedia article that refers to that version of the country.
 A single Wikipedia article may contain references to many different versions of countries.
-The dates the version of the country existed are also listed and help users to determine which to select when cataloging coins.
+The dates in which the version of the country existed are also listed to help users to determine which to select when cataloging coins.

 Some coins are minted for multiple countries, but usually contain the name of one organization, as in the case of the East Caribbean States and West African States.
 In these cases, the Common name for the "country" of the coin is the name of the organization as it is spelled on the coin (in English).
 Other coins are minted specific to certain subdivisions within countries, such as the States of Germany and Provinces of China.
 This can be another level of cataloging, but the World Coin Database simply notates this accordingly and does not create separate subdivisions (at the moment).

-Every coin in the World Coin Database is required to be linked to a currency, along with its relative value with respect to that currency (i.e. 0.25 USD).
+Every coin in the World Coin Database is required to be linked to a currency, along with its relative value with respect to that currency (0.25 USD e.g.).
 The relative values are used to sort search results and can be viewed in every coin's detail page.
 The currency list includes the name (and Wikipedia link), ISO 4217 code (if available), date range used, and if the currency has been replaced, what currency replaced it and at what rate (old units per 1 new unit).

-The denomination is the amount of currency the coin is worth, consisting of a number and a unit.
+The denomination is the amount of currency the coin is designated at the time of issue, consisting of a number and a unit.
 The unit can be equal to the currency, a subunit of the currency, or even a superunit of the currency.
-The denomination listed in the World Coin Database is what is printed on the coin itself, translated into Basic Latin characters, if necessary.
-For example, the denomination on a United States 10 cent coin is not "10 cents", but actually "one dime".
-However, most coins have denominations in units of its currency (i.e. "dollar") or 1/100 of its currency (i.e. "cents").
+The denomination listed in the World Coin Database is what is printed on the coin itself, with the number converted to numerals and the unit translated into Basic Latin characters, if necessary.
+For example, the denomination on the current United States 10 cent coin is not "10 cents", but actually "one dime".
+However, most coins have denominations in units of its currency ("dollar" e.g.) or 1/100 of its currency ("cents" e.g.).
+The World Coin Database defines the value of a coin with respect to its original currency ("one dime" = 0.1 USD), and does not provide pricing information.

-A coin type refers to a unique shape, size, design, pattern, and/or composition.
-It does not include dates, mint/privy marks, or varieties.
-This is the lowest level of cataloging in the World Coin Database, as well as the Krause catalog.
-However, both specify the date range of issue.
+A coin type refers to a country's denomination with a unique shape, size, design, pattern, and/or composition.
+A single type may be produced with many dates, mint/privy marks, or varieties.
+The type is the lowest level of cataloging in the World Coin Database, as well as the Standard Catalog of World Coins.
+The Standard Catalog of World Coins assigns each type a Krause-Mishler (KM#) or Yeoman (Y#) number/code (unique by country).
 Type collections (one of each type) are very popular for collecting world coins, while "date" collections (one of each date, and possibly mint/privy mark) are usually specific to one country.

 Most coins use the Gregorian calendar, which uses the Anno Domini (AD) era.
 However, some countries use other date systems, which can make cataloging difficult.
 Check out my date systems and conversion guide here.
-Currently, the World Coin Database uses 9 date systems (though only 6 have coins associated).
-The World Coin Database allows (or will eventually allow) searching in any date system, and performs the conversion automagically.
+Currently, the World Coin Database uses 9 date systems.
+The World Coin Database allows searching in any date system, and performs the conversion automagically.
 See the table below for a description of the date systems.

 |Name||Code||Used By||Wikipedia Artcile|